skrattaren/apf.rst/apf.rst

   resident net.goddess and therefore one of the most 'visible' females on the group, was one of the most popular proposal targets.
-(For more detailed information about marriage proposals and other characteristic a.f.p. habits, see the "`A.f.p.
-Timeline`_" file, also available from – you guessed it – the Pratchett Archives.)
+(For more detailed information about marriage proposals and other characteristic a.f.p. habits, see the **A.f.p.
+Timeline** file, also available from – you guessed it – the Pratchett Archives.)

   With all this background information in mind, I'll let Colette herself tell the rest of the story:

-  "The interesting earrings thing comes from when I went to the "`Discworld Companion`_" signing in central London in May 1994.
+  "The interesting earrings thing comes from when I went to the "`The Discworld Companion`_" signing in central London in May 1994.
 The signing was at lunch-time on a weekday and I was going to see our main computer supplier in the afternoon so I was fairly smartly dressed, but I was wearing my